Captain-Blackstone/wright_fisher_vs_moran/README.md

 - Compare the results.

 ## Materials and methods:
 In this study we inferred the demographic history - the history of evolution and development - of modern African, European, and East Asian populations and compared different approaches.
 African population - Yoruba from Ibadan, Nigeria (YRI) European population - Northern and western Europeans (CEU) East Asian population - Han Chinese from Beijing, China (CHB) Genetic data were presented as multi-population allele frequency spectrum (AFS) - the joint distribution of allele frequencies across diallelic variants.
-It was calculated using single nucleotide polymorphism (SNP) data from the Environmental Genome Project (EGP) [2].
+It was calculated using single nucleotide polymorphism (SNP) data from the Environmental Genome Project (EGP).
+Effective sequenced length (accounts for losses in alignment and missed calls) was 4.04*106 Mb (exom) and the neutral mutation rate was 2.35*108 per generation [2].
 For computation the demographic history we used two Python packages ∂a∂i [1,3] and momi2 [4,5,6], simulating the expected AFS and comparing it with observed AFS using the maximum likelihood model. ∂a∂i is based on a diffusion approximation to the one-locus, two-allele Wright-Fisher process, but momi2 uses lookdown construction of the continuous-time Moran model expended by admixture between population.

 ## Results:
 We built six models.
 In ∂a∂i for two populations (YRI and CEU) with and without migration, and the same for three populations (YRI, CEU and CHB).
 In momi2 - model for two and three populations without migration because “pulse” migration in momi2 is not equivalent to migration in ∂a∂i and can’t be compared.
 (Table 2 and 3).